nizamiza/noc-pb-deno-fresh-workshop/README.md

 ## Preface

-This project was built for a workshop designed for the [Night of Chances](https://nightofchances.com) as part of the participation of [UNIIT, s.r.o.](https://uniit.sk) on the event.
+This project was built for a workshop at [Night of Chances](https://nightofchances.com) as part of the participation of [UNIIT, s.r.o.](https://uniit.sk) on the event.

 Read the [WALKTHROUGH.md](WALKTHROUGH.md) for a detailed guide on how to implement the app.